luckymrwang/ingress-nginx/docs/deploy/baremetal.md

     ingress-nginx-controller-5b4cf5fc6-lzrls   1/1     Running   203.0.113.2   host-2
     ```

-One major limitation of this deployment approach is that only **a single Ingress-Nginx Controller Pod** may be scheduled
+One major limitation of this deployment approach is that only **a single NGINX Ingress controller Pod** may be scheduled
 on each cluster node, because binding the same port multiple times on the same network interface is technically
 impossible.
 Pods that are unschedulable due to such situation fail with the following event: